 You can even schedule your follow-up message as you're writing the first email.
 If the hiring manager responds to your original message, Boomerang will detect the response, and will not send the second email.
 If they don’t reply, Boomerang will send the follow-up message automatically — you’ll never have to let another opportunity fall through the cracks.

 Can't seem to get an interview?
 Here are some tips on submitting and following up with applications.

 Boomerang for Gmail.
 First off, if you don’t have it, stop reading this and go get it.
 Right now.
-There’s absolutely no other plugin that will add this level of function to your Gmail.Brad McCarty, TheNextWeb
+There’s absolutely no other extension that will add this level of function to your Gmail.Brad McCarty, TheNextWeb